 - You're likely to need a good credit rating to qualify, but a soft search will let you see your odds of qualifying

-Some reward cards charge an annual fee and some offer introductory points bonuses if you spend a certain amount within a specified time period - for example, if you spend £2,000 in the first three months you have the card.
+Others offer introductory points bonuses if you spend a certain amount within a specified time period - for example, if you spend £2,000 in the first three months you have the card.

 The obvious major benefit of reward cards is that you can earn points to redeem on a range of things just by doing your everyday spending on the card.

 The reward points can mount up over the course of a year, depending on how much you spend each month.

 Also, unlike most cashback credit cards, with a reward credit card you usually earn points as you go, meaning you can spend as you earn instead of waiting until the end of the year.

 Take heed: with reward cards, it's a case of use it or lose it.
 According to BusinessInsider, 31% of cardholders have failed to redeem their points in any way.†

 Let this be a lesson: there's no point in having a reward credit card if you don't use the rewards.
 You might as well have a normal one.

 You should also be very wary of spending more than you can afford just to earn more points, particularly if there's a juicy introductory points bonus on offer.